-1. Rotate the socket counterclockwise and remove it from the housing.

-- 2. To remove the bulb from the socket, pull it straight out of the socket. - 3.
-To install the bulb, push it straight into the socket.

-4. Insert the socket into the housing and rotate it clockwise.
+- Turn the bulb socket counterclockwise and remove from the light housing. - Pull the bulb straight out of the socket. - 3.
+Install the new bulb by pushing it into the socket. - 4.
+Install the socket into the light housing and turn clockwise to lock.